stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 Algorithm Generator
 -------------------

-This will be implemented as part of #1555.
+Currently this will raise a ``NotImplementedError`` as the functionality will be implemented as part of #1555.